-When your toddler has diarrhea, it places stress on your entire family.
+When your toddler has diarrhea, it places stress on your entire family, it’s worrisome, and can be an inconvenience.
 However, if you take the following steps, your toddler’s diarrhea will likely clear up quickly, and you can get back to normal.

 When to Call the Doctor